Helping students start their own businesses

 Connecting digital and physical through design

 The world of design is changing, with digital technologies switching the paradigm from static images to dynamic and interactive experiences.
-The Multi-Disciplinary Design (MDD) program at the University of Utah focuses on challenging students to rethink design and the way that it connects the physical and digital worlds.
+The Multi-Disciplinary Design (MDD) programme at the University of Utah focuses on challenging students to rethink design and the way that it connects the physical and digital worlds.

 For one project, MDD students partnered with Yellowstone National Park to explore ways that the park can use digital projects and technologies.
 Students used Adobe XD to prototype and present their ideas to the park.
-One student created a prototype of a distance education program for children.
-Using Adobe XD, he mapped out interactive user flows to help Yellowstone staff understand exactly how a young student would navigate through the program.
+One student created a prototype of a distance education programme for children.
+Using Adobe XD, he mapped out interactive user flows to help Yellowstone staff understand exactly how a young student would navigate through the programme.
 The collaboration features even allowed the student to test the portal with both children and educators.

 Telling Ute stories

 The University of Utah’s athletics teams are known as the “Utes,” named after the Native American tribe that the state of Utah is also named after.
-The University supports outreach programs to the Ute Tribe, including creating pathways for higher education.
+The University supports outreach programmes to the Ute Tribe, including creating pathways for higher education.
 For one workshop, Ute Tribe students were invited to stay at the University for a week and learn to express themselves through the art of storytelling.
 Anthony Sams, a New Media Projects Specialist at the University of Utah, decided to teach students to create their own videos using Adobe Spark.

 Students loved how easy it was to jump in and start creating their own videos.
 Students could upload their own images or pick from music and images that come free through Spark.
 Students then recorded their own narrations to add a truly personal touch to their stories.